Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 You need a pull-up resistor (typically 4.7kΩ) between the

 data line and 3.3V.
-Connect the sensor's GND to Pi's GND, and
+Noreover, the sensor's GND to Pi's GND, and

 VDD to 3.3V.